PleXone2019/arissploit/README.md

 # Why our framework?

-> Arissploit is free software
+> Arissploit is a free software

     INFO: This is good platform to start exploring vulnerabilities!